 a blockage in your stomach or intestines.

-Some medicines can interact with naloxegol and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Some medicines can cause unwanted or dangerous effects when used with naloxegol.
+Your doctor may need to change your treatment plan if you also use:

-a stomach or intestinal disorder (including Crohn's disease, diverticulitis, or Ogilvie's syndrome);
+stomach or intestinal problems (including diverticulitis, or ischemic colitis);

 stomach cancer, colorectal cancer;

 a perforation (a hole or tear) in your esophagus, stomach, or intestines;

 recent surgery on the stomach or intestines; or